-As much as you may want to keep your natural teeth forever, sometimes a tooth extraction is unavailable.
+As much as you may want to keep your natural teeth forever, sometimes a tooth extraction is inevitable.
 If your dentist has doomed your tooth beyond repair, you should prepare for extraction as soon as possible.
-If you’re wondering how the procedure is like and how you should prepare, this article answers your questions.
+If you’re wondering what the procedure entails and how you should prepare, this article will give some insight.

 When preparing for tooth extraction, it’s essential to know exactly what type of extraction you’re having.
 Depending on your tooth’s condition, the dentist or oral surgeon may perform either of the following tooth extraction procedures: